Surrender of Japan: Occupation and the surrender ceremony

 MacArthur arrived in Tokyo on 30 August, and immediately decreed several laws: No Allied personnel were to assault Japanese people.
 No Allied personnel were to eat the scarce Japanese food.
-Flying the Hinomaru or "Rising Sun" flag was severely restricted.
+Flying the Hinomaru or "Rising Sun" flag was severely restricted, with individuals and prefectural offices allowed to fly it after applying for permission.
+The restriction was partially lifted in 1948 and completely lifted the following year.

 The formal surrender occurred on 2 September 1945, around 9 a.m.
 Tokyo time, when Japanese representatives signed the Japanese Instrument of Surrender in Tokyo Bay aboard USS Missouri, accompanied by around 250 other allied vessels, including British and Australian navy vessels and a Dutch hospital ship.
 The surrender ceremony was carefully planned, detailing the seating positions of all Army, Navy, and Allied Representatives.
 The ceremony was filmed in color by George F. Kosco, but the footage was released publicly only in 2010.
-The future Prince Philip, Duke of Edinburgh watched the ceremony from HMS Whelp through binoculars.
+The future Prince Philip, Duke of Edinburgh watched the ceremony from through binoculars.

 Each signatory sat before an ordinary mess deck table covered with green felt and signed two unconditional Instruments of Surrender—a leather-bound version for the Allied forces and a canvas-backed version for the Japanese.
 Foreign Minister Mamoru Shigemitsu signed on behalf of the Japanese government followed by the uniformed General Yoshijiro Umezu, Chief of the Imperial General Staff.
 MacArthur signed on behalf of the Allied nations, followed by Fleet Admiral Chester W. Nimitz as U.S. Representative.
 Representatives of eight other Allied nations, led by Chinese representative General Xu Yongchang, followed Nimitz.
 Other notable signatories include Admiral Bruce Fraser for the United Kingdom, Generál-leytenánt Kuzma Derevyanko for the Soviet Union and Général d'armée Philippe Leclerc de Hauteclocque for France.